Inheritech/Stocks/README.md

 ## Running Unit Tests

-The project includes unit tests for all domain entities in the Stocks.Domain.Tests project.
+The project includes unit tests for all domain entities in the Stocks.Domain project.
 If making any changes you can run the unit tests through the following command:

 ```bash